2 CEUs for Chiropractors and Massage Therapists*

 This course is approved for NJ chiropractors by the NJ Board of Chiropractic Examiners; The Institute for Continuing Education is an Approved Provider/Sponsor.
 It is also approved for chiropractors in states that accept PACE; The Institute is recognized by the PACE Program of the Federation of Chiropractic Licensing Boards.
 This course is approved for Massage Therapists in all states but New York through the NCBTMB, Approved Provider # 307800-00.

-- Instructors or school personnel will take attendance periodically throughout the class.
+- Attendance will be taken periodically throughout the class.

-- To verify attendance, a code word may be given sometime during the class.
+- A code word may be provided during the webinar to verify attendance.

-- You will be required to complete and return an evaluation after the course has ended.
-The evaluation may ask what code word was given.
+- You are required to complete and return a course evaluation after the webinar concludes.

-Certificates of Completion are emailed to students approximately 5 business days after the course.
+- Certificates of Completion are emailed approximately five (5) business days after the course.